 Full results of this water quality monitoring are provided in the ACOL Annual Environmental Monitoring Reports (AEMRs) and are not reproduced for this report.
-However, summary statistical results relevant to an understanding of aquatic ecology are provided in Table 2 below with graphed results contained in Appendix A.

-Table 2 provides summary statistics for five of the six ACOL water quality parameters from all the relevant Bowmans/Bettys Creek/Hunter River sites.
+However, Table 2 provides summary statistics for five of the six ACOL water quality parameters from all the relevant Bowmans/Bettys Creek/Hunter River sites.
 The sixth parameter (oil and grease) was excluded as all data were reported as "less than detection limit".